SinaQane/Snake-and-Ladder/README.md

 B) Magical (Yellow snake): It moves piece to its tail and gives 3 points to you.
 It also makes the piece activated.

-C) Killer (Red snake): It moves piece to its tail and takes 3 points from you.
+C) Deadly (Red snake): It moves piece to its tail and takes 3 points from you.
 It also kills the piece.

 D) Earthworm (Black snake): It moves piece to a random location and takes 3 points from you.